Solar Food Dehydration - without extra gadgets, even in our humid climate

 - other cheaper screen materials could be substituted as long as they are safe for direct food contact

 - inverted plastic jugs with their bottoms cut off, inserted around the dryer legs, sealed onto the legs with silicone caulk, and partly filled with soapy water to trap any crawling insects (ants, especially) before they can reach the screens full of sweet food

-The above is mainly excerpted from "Feeding Ourselves", by Larisa Walk, available as either a download or as a physical copy.
+The above is mainly excerpted from "Feeding Ourselves" (shown below), by Larisa Walk, available as either a download or as a physical copy.

 Keep in mind that YOU CAN DO THIS.

 - You can substitute what you have for what we've used.

 - You can use what's most readily available for building materials in your area.

 - You can even use your parked car as a food dryer.
 Just set up screens, cover with black cloth, park with the biggest windows facing the Equator, place the screens in the sun's path, and leave a window open a bit to let the moisture out.
 This is a much better use for a car than driving it, but why not do both since you're already doing one?